dianabali/DLBCSPJWD01/README.md

 1. Open your folder and navigate inside DLBCSPJWD01 project folder.
 2. Run `python -m pipenv shell`.
 3. Run `python manage.py runserver`.
+4. Click on the link and the project will open in the browser.

-Install Django, widget tweaks, and Pillow if required.
+**NOTE:** Install Django, widget tweaks, and Pillow if required.
 In case you see this error `ModuleNotFoundError: No module named '_distutils_hack'`, run this command `python -m pip install --upgrade pip setuptools`.
-Run `python manage.py runserver` again.
-4. Click on the link and the project will open in the browser.
+Then, run `python manage.py runserver` again and click on the link to open the application.